auraphp/Aura.Dispatcher/README.md

 ### Dependencies and PHP Version

 As with all Aura libraries, this library has no external dependencies.
+It requires PHP version 5.4 or later.

 ### Tests